-- We rely on the best empirical research available, (2) focusing on general patterns rather than any single study.
+- (1) We are ethically bound to be accurate and truthful in describing research findings and in characterizing the current state of scientific knowledge. - (2) We rely on the best empirical research available, focusing on general patterns rather than any single study.
 Whenever possible, we cite original empirical studies and literature reviews that have been peer-reviewed and published in reputable academic journals.
-Not every published paper meets this standard because academic journals differ widely in their publication criteria and the rigor of their peer review. cite chapters, academic books, and technical reports, which typically are not subject to the same peer-review standards as journal articles, when they report research employing rigorous methods, are authored by well-established researchers, accurately reflect professional consensus about the current state of knowledge.
+Not every published paper meets this standard because academic journals differ widely in their publication criteria and the rigor of their peer review.
+We cite chapters, academic books, and technical reports, which typically are not subject to the same peer-review standards as journal articles, when they report research employing rigorous methods, are authored by well-established researchers, and accurately reflect professional consensus about the current state of knowledge.
 In assessing the scientific literature, we have been guided solely by criteria of scientific validity, and have neither included studies merely because they support, nor excluded credible studies merely because they contradict, particular conclusions. - (3) Before citing any study, we critically evaluate its methodology, including the reliability and validity of the measures and tests it employed, and the quality of its data-collection procedures and statistical analyses.
 We also evaluate the adequacy of the study's sample, which must always be considered in terms of the specific research question posed by the study.
 In this brief, we note when a study's findings should be regarded as tentative because of a particularly small or selective sample, or because of possible limitations to the procedures used for measuring a key variable.

 (4) No empirical study is perfect in its design and execution.
 All scientific studies can be constructively criticized, and scientists continually try to identify ways to improve and refine their own work and that of their colleagues.
 When a scientist identifies limitations or qualifications to a study's findings (whether the scientist's own research or that of a colleague), or when she or he notes areas in which additional research is needed, this should not necessarily be interpreted as a dismissal or discounting of the research.
+Rather, critiques are part of the process by which science is advanced.

-&lt;sup>2 To confidently describe the prevalence or frequency with which a phenomenon occurs in the population at large, for example, it is necessary to collect data from a probability sample (often referred to in common parlance as a "representative sample").
-By contrast, simply to document that a phenomenon occurs, case studies and nonprobability samples are often adequate. comparisons of different populations, probability samples drawn from each group are desirable but not necessary and rarely feasible.
+To confidently describe the prevalence or frequency with which a phenomenon occurs in the population at large, for example, it is necessary to collect data from a probability sample (often referred to in common parlance as a "representative sample").
+By contrast, simply to document that a phenomenon occurs, case studies and nonprobability samples are often adequate.
+For comparisons of different populations, probability samples drawn from each group are desirable but not necessary and rarely feasible.
 Hence, researchers often rely on nonprobability samples that have been matched on relevant characteristics (e.g., educational level, age, income).
-Some groups are sufficiently few in number - relative to the entire population locating them with probability sampling methods extremely expensive or practically impossible.
-In the latter cases, the use of nonprobability samples is often appropriate; when numerous studies with different samples reach similar conclusions, we place greater confidence in those conclusions than when they are derived from a single study.
-We therefore rely as much as possible on empirical findings that have been replicated in multiple studies by different researchers.
+Some groups are sufficiently few in number - relative to the entire population - that locating them with probability sampling methods is extremely expensive or practically impossible.
+In the latter cases, the use of nonprobability samples is often appropriate; when numerous studies with different samples reach similar conclusions, we place greater confidence in those conclusions than